aws/amazon-chime-sdk-ios/README.md

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

 Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
+All Rights Reserved..